How effective is your marketing? Until you start this important element of your business, your business will not really be started…

 Withdrawn MLS Listings: Easy to get from a friendly real estate agent.

-As you can see there is no shortage of ways to generate leads.
+As you can see, there is no shortage of ways to generate leads.

-To start, pick out 10 ways for consistent lead generation for your real estate investing business and focus on those.
-In the beginning of our investing career, Jim & I walked neighborhoods with flyers and put magnetic signs on our cars.
+To start, pick ten ways for consistent lead generation and focus on those.
+In the beginning of our investing career, we walked neighborhoods with flyers and put magnetic signs on our cars.
 Why?
 Inexpensive and effective!
-Not glorious marketing techniques but we got leads and our very first seller called from our magnetic car signs!
+Not glorious marketing techniques but we got leads and our very first seller called from our magnetic car signs while parked at a local grocery store.

 Anything you’ve tried that’s not on my list?